-Pilgrimage to the Big Sky Nomadic Grassland of Mongolia with Robert AF Thurman, Brent Olsen, Tibet House US + Geographic Expeditions June 9th – June 22nd, 2018
+Pilgrimage to Bhutan with Dr. Robert Thurman with Robert AF Thurman, Brent Olsen, Tibet House US + Geographic Expeditions October 14th – October 27th, 2019

+Most mornings we begin with a meditation.
 Each evening our leaders will provide an itinerary update and schedule for the following day.
 The sightseeing below may be amended based on any special activities we’re able to arrange.
-Please remember that patience, a sense of humor and a flexible spirit will go a long way on this momentous journey.
+After being fully immersed in the country’s sanity and peace, we may arrive home to see our own reality in a new light.

-For Full trip details & pricing please visit GeoEx Mongolia Trip.
+For Full trip details & pricing please visit GeoEx Bhutan Trip.